illegal workers

 What can you do?

-It is essential that when hiring a new employee you conduct the correct right to work checks.
-It is the responsibility of the direct employer – which is often a subcontractor – to undertake these checks, but it is in the interests of the entire supply chain to ensure the legitimacy of the workforce.
 This ‘Spotlight on…’ learning toolkit has already outlined the risks posed by illegal workers, the severe sanctions that can be brought against employers, as well as the consequences for site operations and the wider industry.
-The learning toolkit has also provided links to useful resources to help sites end illegal working.
+The toolkit has also provided links to useful resources to help registered activity end illegal working.
 Below is a summary of what you can do to tackle illegal working, drawing on advice provided to the Considerate Constructors Scheme by the Home Office.

-The Home Office has provided this summary of a correct right to work check:
+The Home Office has provided this summary of a correct Right to Work check:

-By conducting the correct right to work checks, as prescribed by the Home Office, an employer gets a defence – called a statutory excuse – against liability for a civil penalty.
+By conducting the correct Right to Work checks, as prescribed by the Home Office, an employer gets a defence, called a statutory excuse, against liability for a civil penalty.

-The employer conducts a 3 step check:
+The employer conducts a 3-step check:

-1. Check the validity of the documents against the holder; and
+2. Check the validity of the documents against the holder; and

-1. Retain copies of the documents and note the date on which the check was made.
+3. Retain copies of the documents and note the date on which the check was made.

-The checks must be undertaken before their employee starts work, and if their immigration permission is time-limited they must check again when the permission comes to an end.
+The checks must be undertaken before their employee starts work, and if their immigration permission is time-limited, they must check again when the permission comes to an end.

-Who is responsible for conducting right to work checks?
+Who is responsible for conducting Right to Work checks?

 Construction is particularly vulnerable to illegal working due to the fragmentation of the supply chain, leading to uncertainty over who is responsible for ensuring the legitimacy of the workforce.

-If you, as the employer, are contracting out specific jobs or services to individuals (contractors and sub-contractors), there is no requirement for you to conduct a right to work check because you are not the employer of those individuals.
-However, there are good reasons for you to establish that a right to work check has been conducted.
-It can cause disruption to your business operations and reputational damage when illegal workers are apprehended, as well as concerns about whether those workers have the knowledge and skills they said they have, and possible invalidation of your insurance.
+If you, as the employer, are contracting out specific jobs or services to individuals (contractors and sub-contractors), there is no requirement for you to conduct a Right to Work check because you are not the employer of those individuals.
+However, there are good reasons for you to establish that a Right to Work check has been conducted.
+It can cause disruption to your business operations and reputational damage when illegal workers are apprehended, as well as concerns about whether those workers have the knowledge and skills, they said they have, and possible invalidation of your insurance.

-It is therefore the responsibility of the direct employer to conduct the correct right to work checks.
+It is therefore the responsibility of the direct employer to conduct the correct Right to Work checks.
 The liable party for any civil penalty is the individual/company/partnership etc. who is identified as employing the worker.
-The definition of employment under the law states that employment is a ‘contract of service (employment) or apprenticeship’.
-Therefore the party who engaged the illegal worker in a contract of employment would be liable for a penalty; you would not get multiple liable parties for an individual breach.
+The definition of employment under the law states that employment is a “contract of service (employment) or apprenticeship”Therefore, the party who engaged the illegal worker in a contract of employment would be liable for a penalty; you would not get multiple liable parties for an individual breach.

-The fact that right to work checks are not the direct responsibility of principal contractors does not mean they are immune to the dangers of illegal working.
+The fact that Right to Work checks are not the direct responsibility of principal contractors does not mean they are immune to the dangers of illegal working.
 The presence of illegal working on a principal contractor’s site could disrupt the project and severely damage the reputation of the company, curtailing their chances of securing new contracts, as well as having a detrimental effect on the image of the entire industry.

 The Considerate Constructors Scheme expects site managers to be able to explain the process involved in checking the legitimacy of their workforce.

-Acceptable right to work documents (excluding National Insurance or CSCS cards)
+Acceptable Right to Work documents (excluding National Insurance or CSCS cards)

 On CSCS cards, the Home Office states:

-A card issued under the Construction Skills Certification Scheme (CSCS) will not demonstrate a right to work.
+A card issued under the Construction Skills Certification Scheme (CSCS) will not demonstrate an individual’s right to work.
 Nor does it confirm whether an immigration check has been undertaken on the individual.
+CSCS cards issued since August 2016 carry the statement “Cards issued by CSCS do not confirm the holder’s right to work in the UK”.

 Conducting spot checks

 On larger sites of longer duration, contractors should ask subcontractors to check that the right to work information they hold is still current.
-Many workers have time-limited eligibility to work in the UK and employers are required to carry out follow up checks at the end of the worker’s period of leave.
+Many workers have time-limited eligibility to work in the UK and employers are required to carry out follow-up checks at the end of the worker’s period of leave.

-If the Home Office identifies a worker whose right to work has expired, employers face a civil penalty of up to £20,000 per illegal worker, or prosecution if they know or have reasonable cause to believe that the person is not eligible to work.
+If the Home Office identifies a worker whose right to work has expired, employers face a civil penalty of up to £60,000 per illegal worker, or prosecution if they know or have reasonable cause to believe that the person is not eligible to work.

 Employer’s statutory excuse